 As mentioned before, this is my go-to preparation for tuna steaks.
 It never disappoints!

-When ready, pre-heat a large frying pan or griddle pan on medium-high heat until very hot and place the tuna steaks into the pan (as the marinate has enough oil, there is no need to add extra) and sear them on both sides until you reach your favourite cuisson (I usually do 75-90 seconds for 2cm thick steaks to only sear the outside).
+When ready, pre-heat a large frying pan or griddle pan on medium-high heat until very hot and place the tuna steaks into the pan (as the marinade has enough oil, there is no need to add extra) and sear them on both sides until you reach your favorite cuisson (I usually do 90 seconds for 2½ / 1″ thick steaks to only sear the outside).

-This time, we served the (albacore) tuna steak with a tablespoon of marinade, some tabouleh and new baby potatoes.
-The marinade proved to be a great accompaniment to the boiled baby new potatoes; definitely need to keep this in mind for a delicious summer potato salad!
+This time, we served the (albacore) tuna steak with a tablespoon of the marinade, some tabouleh, and new baby potatoes.
+The marinade proved to be a great accompaniment to the boiled baby new potatoes; definitely, need to keep this in mind for a delicious summer potato salad!